jskov/openapi-jaxrs-client/src/docs/Configuration.md

 ## Naming options

-The naming of types, properties and enumeration entries can be (partly) controlled via some operators.
+The naming of *things* can be (partly) controlled via some operators.

-`TYPENAME` and `PROPERTYNAME` are based on the [Java spec for identifiers](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.8).
+`OPERATIONNAME`, `TYPENAME` and `PROPERTYNAME` are based on the [Java spec for identifiers](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.8).
 They will convert any non-identifier character to '_'.
 A hyphen ('-') will be removed and the next character upper-cased.

 The `-EDGE` variants will downcase all letters, except on edges between upper/down-case.
 For example (for properties): `fooBAR -> fooBar`, `FOOBar -> fooBar`, and `FOOBAR -> foobar`.